letsencrypt/acme-spec/draft-barnes-acme.md

   1. The domain name being validated
   2. A name formed by hex-encoding Z and appending the suffix ".acme.invalid"
 5. Compute a nonce domain name by appending the suffix ".acme.invalid" to the nonce provided by the server.
-6. Configure the TLS server such that when a client present the nonce domain name in the SNI field, the server presents the generated certificate.
+6. Configure the TLS server such that when a client presents the nonce domain name in the SNI field, the server presents the generated certificate.

 The client's response provides its random value S: